conda-incubator/conda-press/README.md

 **Issue 2:**

-1. Yes, people should use the conda packages directly.
-2. However, we know that people pip install packages in their conda environment anyways!
-3. This can cause a lot of dynamic linking unpleasentness because suddenly the user's environments are linking to different run times.
-4. If they happen to use the wheels created by conda-press while using conda, the user can obtain a consistent environment (even though they should have used the equivalent conda package).
-5. By pip installing against this channel, a user will effectively swap out their whole environment for the conda-version.
+Many packages with compiled extensions do not have wheels available on one or more popular platforms (Windows, Mac, Linux).
+This is because building wheels can be very difficult.
+Conda has a lot of packages that are not available as wheels otherwise.
+Conda-press allows these packages to easily become generally usable wheels.

 **Issue 3:** Some people want a package index built on newer ABIs than `manylinux<N>`

-**Issue 4:** Conda has a lot of packages that are not available as wheels otherwise.
-Conda-press allows these packages to easily become wheels.

 ## How to install